B59-CloudDevOps/expense-shell/README.md

 ### DRY (Don't Repeat Yourself) and WET (Write Everything Twice) are software engineering principles that describe how to write code.
 DRY code is preferred because it's easier to maintain and scale.
 > DRY code is achieved by abstracting out common functionality into functions, classes, or modules.
 WET code is achieved by copying and pasting blocks of code.

+NFR:
+    > Code should be dry
+    > Passwords should not be hardcoded
+    > Re-run of code should work.
+    > 14